ExpressLRS/Docs/docs/software/gyro.md

     The [**endpoint calibration**](#endpoint-calibration) wizard requires a connection to the transmitter.

 !!!
 Info
-    ExpressLRS versions that provide Gyro support allow the receiver to connect to the transmitter while in WiFi mode.
-While in WiFi mode, turn on your transmitter as usual for the receiver to connect.
+    ExpressLRS versions that provide Gyro support allow the receiver to start the WiFi while connected to the transmitter.

+    While the receiver is connected to the transmitter, open the ExpressLRS Lua script, in `Other devices` select your receiver.
+Then `Enable Web Config` to start the Wifi, and access the WebUI as you usually do.

 ### Orientation settings